 33 is a master number of great significance.
 It represents the energetic connection between human awareness and cosmic consciousness.
 The spiral created by nested squares then, is really the inward stairway to heaven—the pathway of kings, queens and priests who left a monument to their evolution behind them.

-Indeed, thousands of years ago our great architects took the sacred ratios of consciousness and immortalised them in granite and limestone.
+Indeed, thousands of years ago our great architects took the sacred ratios of consciousness and immortalised them in magnetite and granite.
 The purpose of the pyramid then, was to create enlightened beings capable of uniting the cosmos within themselves.
-These avatars were able to maintain a perfect balance within their own hearts and create a sonic temple based on the dimensions of life itself.
+These avatars were able to maintain a perfect balance within their own consciousness and create a sonic temple based on the dimensions of life itself.

-So the Eye of Providence can refer to the part of the pyramid that is above ground—the rest makes up Earth’s Merkaba within the bedrock.
+So the Eye of Providence can refer to the part of the pyramid that is above ground—the rest makes up an octahedral crystal within the bedrock.
 Since time immemorial this stargate has offered a geometric invitation to those with holographic vision.